the94air/larastrator/README.md

 </html>
 ```
 3. Import SASS files
-After installation import the `scss` files into your project and copy the `variables` file in your working directory if you want to change the styling.
+After installation import the `sass` files into your project and copy the `variables` file in your working directory if you want to change the styling, colors, and animations.
 ```scss
 @tailwind preflight;
 @tailwind components;